Vascular Tumors (Hemangioma, Vascular Malformations, etc) Quiz

 ✔︎ Treatment information etc.

-Some vascular tumors go away on their own, while others need medication (pills or topical) and radiotherapy.
-Vascular malformations are treated conservatively with compression garments and sclerotherapy.
+Some vascular tumors go away on their own, while others may need medication (pills or topical), laser therapy and radiotherapy depending on their location.
+Vascular malformations may treated conservatively with compression garments and sclerotherapy.
+Additional testing my be necessary to search for vascular malformations in deeper parts of the body like organs.

 Reviewed By: